vaibhav-y/SPOJ-Problem-Selector/README.md

 >Using IDLE or any other IDE on Windows should be fine too

->Here's some quick screenshoots using IDLE (Because cmd is too bland :) )
+>Here's some quick screenshots using IDLE (Because cmd is too bland :) )

 Run Module